Platinum Jubilee generation ‘have seen huge changes over their lives’ - NewsBreak

 The Institute for Fiscal Studies (IFS) looked at how the lives of people who turn 70 this year have turned out, to shed light on the social and economic changes that have taken place during the Queen’s reign.

-This compares with just 34% of men and 45% of women who were born in 1882 and made it to their 70th birthday in 1952.
+This compares with just 34 per cent of men and 45 per cent of women who were born in 1882 and made it to their 70th birthday in 1952.

 The Platinum Jubilee generation turning 70 now can typically expect to live until 86 if they are a man and 88 if they are a woman.